-Click here to see a list of our Stakeholders.
+Click here to see a list of other stroke charities and societies.

 Collaboration with other clinical specialties is integral to service delivery and research into stroke.
 We work closely with other specialties, such as: Cardiovascular, Injuries and emergencies, Haematology, Primary care, and Dementias and neuro-degeneration.
 This provides access to support and expertise which helps to maximise opportunities for recruitment of study participants.

 Stroke research is undertaken not only by stroke physicians, but also allied health professionals such as: physiotherapists, occupational therapists, psychologists, speech and language therapists, paramedics and stroke research nurses.
 Through the NIHR Clinical Research Network you can rapidly access the most appropriate professionals to carry out your trial.

 Clinical research is being undertaken across the United Kingdom.
 We continue to work closely with the Scottish, Welsh and Northern Irish clinical research networks to support the design and delivery of high quality research